-I created this recipe inspired by, and wholeheartedly missing, a wonderful vegan joint that existed in Winnipeg called Mondragon.
+I created this recipe, My Favourite Tofu Strips, inspired by, and wholeheartedly missing, a wonderful vegan joint that existed in Winnipeg called Mondragon.
 Mondragon was a vegan café and bookstore, housed in this city’s beautiful and historic Exchange District.
 Touted as Winnipeg’s anarchist icon, Mondragon was the heart of veganism in Winnipeg for a very long time.
 Or, at least, it was for me.

 As a young teen, I found a community at Mondragon, even though when I was there I mostly sat by myself, drinking coffee while reading a book or studying.
 That being said, I did actually meet some really cool people and attended some amazing events there.
 I also purchased from the shelves of their bookstore some of the books that have had a significant impact on my life.